 Still, you might not be able to flood some areas with sound-absorbent decorative elements.
 Boardrooms, for example, often have a fairly standardized look to them.
 They might have a table, some chairs, a TV, and several plants around, but not much else.
 Some of these items might soften the echo a bit, depending on the materials they were made of.

 But, it’s more likely that you would have to ensure that sounds don’t bounce off the walls and floors themselves.
 Floors, in particular, can produce a considerable amount of noise and echo.
-The general rule is that harder surfaces make rooms more prone to echoing.
-So, avoid hard floors, like hardwood.
+The general rule is that harder surfaces reflect more sound and make rooms more prone to echoing.

 A great tip would be to make sure a room has plenty of soft surfaces that can absorb sound, or at least soften it.
 One of the ways to do that would be to cover a room with thick carpeting.
 In the case of conference rooms, the floors are often covered in wall-to-wall carpeting.

-What Techniques and Materials are the Best at Cancelling Echoes?
+What Techniques and Materials Are Good at Cancelling Echoes?